Why Does Halloumi Split in the Middle? (Explained!)

 And as you start to slice it, the split becomes even more obvious.

-In fact, the individual slices might actually come apart into two separate pieces.
+The individual slices might come apart into two separate pieces.

 So, what causes this?